Port Access Control

 example:/config/port-access/#> port eth1..eth4

-example:/config/port-access/#>
+example:/config/port-access/#> leave

 IEEE 802.1X

 WeOS units are able to act as IEEE 802.1X authenticators.
-WeOS uses the RADIUS protocol with extensions for Extensible Authentication Protocol, EAP(RFC 2869), to communicate to a backend authentication server.
+WeOS uses the RADIUS protocol with extensions for Extensible Authentication Protocol, EAP (RFC 2869), to communicate to a back-end authentication server.
 WeOS neither includes a RADIUS server nor a local authentication server mechanism for 802.1X.
 Instead the 802.1X authentication server must be provided externally as depicted in Figure 1.

-Assuming you have already setup a RADIUS server instance, configuring port access control with 802.1X can done as follows (the 802.1X Basic Setup HowTo provides a more extensive example).
+Assuming you have already setup a RADIUS server instance, configuring port access control with 802.1X can be done as follows (the 802.1X Basic Setup HowTo provides a more extensive example).

 example:/#> config